iJackUA/rwdtow/_posts/1970-01-01-alternative-frameworks.md

 ### [Hanami.rb](http://hanamirb.org/)

 Hanami proposes a cleaner approach with less metaprogramming than Rails.
-Some interesting architectural decisions are: multi-app architecture with shared parts (that delays and simplify decision to break your app into smaller parts), data mapper/entity-repository approach for persistence layer, separating actions, explicit variables exposition to views and more.
+Some interesting architectural decisions are: multi-app architecture with shared parts (that delays and simplifies the decision to break your app into smaller parts), data mapper/entity-repository approach for the persistence layer, separated actions, explicit exposition of variables for views, and more.

 * [What is Hanami?
 Where is it going?](https://discuss.hanamirb.org/t/what-is-hanami-where-is-it-going/222)